-Joseph P. Layson, Mwita M. Mangora, and Julius F. Woiso
+Joseph P. Layson1, Mwita M. Mangora2, and Julius F. Woiso3

-National Land Use Planning Commission

-School of Aquatic Sciences and Fisheries Technology, University of Dar es Salaam
+1National Land Use Planning Commission 2Institute of Marine Sciences, University of Dar es Salaam 3School of Aquatic Sciences and Fisheries Technology, University of Dar es Salaam

 Historically, urbanization has played a key role in economic growth and development, resulting in many economic, social and cultural benefits.
 Accordingly, urbanization is described by scholars, first, as a process of growth of population in towns as people move from rural to urban centers and second, as a social and political change that occur when population live in large settlements (UN-Habitat, 2014; Celliers and Ntombela, 2015).
 The UN-Habitat (2014), also describes urbanization as the transformation of settlements that is accompanied by structural changes in the economy, employment opportunities, land use and culture.
 As such, urbanization is accompanied by improved infrastructure for transportation, increased trade volume, emerging tourism opportunities, increased food demand and production, increased literacy and provision of better health services and facilities, lower fertility and a longer life expectancy, and enhanced opportunities for cultural and political participation (UNDESA, 2014).
 It is reported that although cities cover only 2 percent of the world's land surface, the many and diverse activities within their regional boundaries consume over 75 percent of the planet's material resources (International Resource Panel, 2018).
 Due to the ongoing urbanization and growth of the world's population, it is expected that the global proportion will increase to 68% by 2050, with nearly 90% of that in Africa and Asia (UNDESA, 2019).
 In 1960, the global urban population was 34% of the total, which increased to 54% in 2014 and continues to grow, with projection indicating to reach 66% by 2050 (UNDESA, 2014).